textlint/textlint/README.md

 textlint plugin is a set of rules and rulesConfig or customize parser.

-To enable plugin, put the "plugin-name` into `.textlinrc`.
+To enable plugin, put the "plugin-name" into `.textlinrc`.

 ```js
 // `.textlinrc`